Reasons to go to Chiloé

 By Air

-Chiloé is easily accessible by air from two airports.
-Castro’s Mocupulli airport (code MHC) has daily flights to Santiago, taking just under two hours.
-You can also fly from Santiago to Puerto Montt’s Tepual airport (code PMC) on the mainland, and take the ferry to Chiloé.
+Chiloé is easily accessible by air.
+The best option is to head straight to Castro’s Mocupulli airport (code MHC) on one of the three flights a week from Santiago, taking just under two hours.
+A slower alternative is to fly Santiago to Puerto Montt’s Tepual airport (code PMC) on the mainland, and take the ferry to Chiloé.
 Puerto Montt also has regular flights to Punta Arenas, the access point to Torres del Paine.

 By Ferry

-Despite talk of a long-planned bridge to the island, a ferry is currently the only way to reach Chiloé by vehicle from the mainland.
+Despite talk of a long-planned bridge to the island, a 30-minute ferry is currently the only way to reach Chiloé by vehicle from the mainland.
 Two companies run regular car ferries between Pargua, 62km south of Puerto Montt, and Chacao on Chiloé.
 The ferry does not need to be pre-booked but queues during the peak summer months of January and February can sometimes add up to two hours to your journey.
-At other times, expect the trip from Puerto Montt to Ancud on Chiloé to take around three hours, including the 30 minute ferry.
+The trip from Puerto Montt to Ancud on Chiloé takes around three hours, or four to Castro.
+Note that the road trip part of this journey is not especially scenic.

 Explore Chiloé from a luxury lodge